jkprabu/jkprabu/README.md

 ### Hi there 👋

 # 💫 About Me:

-I am CS + Math student at UBC, interested in all things ML and Finance<br>
+- 🔭 Math + CS student at UBC
+- 🤖 Interested in all things ML and Finance

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/jeykiran-p-4767851a7/)